Analysis | What’s at Stake in U.S.-Japan Trade Talks

 6. What’s motivating Japan?

-It wants to head off anything that would dent its already lackluster economy, which has been flirting with a technical recession even before the planned increase in the national sales tax in October.
+It wants to head off anything that would dent its already lackluster economy, which has been flirting with a technical recession even before a planned increase in the national sales tax in October.
 Goldman Sachs estimates that with new tariffs on auto exports of just 10% (Trump has threatened 25%), Japan’s gross domestic product could be cut by more than 0.2 percentage point.
-But there are also political pressures.
-Japan is set to hold upper-house elections in July, making it difficult for Abe to concede anything before that -- especially on agriculture, long a politically sensitive area for Japan.
+But it will be politically difficult for Abe to make any concessions, particularly on agriculture, ahead of the upper-house elections set for July.

 7. What about the U.S.?